sev1

 SEV2 - Checkout - API - High error rate on checkout API

-🔑 Key Takeaway: Clear criteria eliminate hesitation.
+🔑 Key Takeaway: Define clear criteria for declaring incidents, this removes hesitation.
 When anyone can declare an incident quickly and transparently, teams respond faster and learn more effectively.

 4. Systems, Playbooks & Observability 🗺️